 English translation of the financial statements originally filed in Spanish with the Argentine Securities Commission ("CNV").
 In case of discrepancy, the financial statements filed with the CNV prevail over this translation.

-CONSOLIDATED STATEMENTS OF CHANGES IN SHAREHOLDERS' EQUITY FOR THE YEAR ENDED DECEMBER 31, 2012 AND COMPARATIVE INFORMATION
+CONSOLIDATED STATEMENTS OF CHANGES IN SHAREHOLDERS' EQUITY FOR THE THREE-MONTH PERIODS ENDED MARCH 31, 2013 AND 2012

-(amounts expressed in millions of Argentine pesos, except for the amounts per share expressed in pesos - Note 1.c.1)
+(amounts expressed in millions of Argentine pesos - Note 1.b.1)